accordproject/ergo/CONTRIBUTING.md

 If you would like to implement a new feature then consider what kind of change it is:

-* **Major Changes** that you wish to contribute to the project should be discussed first in an [GitHub issue][github-issues] that clearly outlines the changes and benefits of the feature.
+* **Major Changes** that you wish to contribute to the project should be discussed first in a [GitHub issue][github-issues] that clearly outlines the changes and benefits of the feature.
 * **Small Changes** can directly be crafted and submitted to the [GitHub Repository][github] as a Pull Request.
-See the section about [Pull Request Submission Guidelines][contribute.submitpr], and for detailed information the [core development documentation][developers].
+See the section about [Pull Request Submission Guidelines][contribute.submitpr] and for detailed information the [core development documentation][developers].

 ###  Want a Doc Fix?